jdossgollin/F21-CEVE101/README.md

 * Feedback welcome
 * Possible alternate name: design and management of infrastructure systems

 This course will provide an introduction to quantitative and qualitative frameworks for integrating scientific understanding into management of complex human-natural systems.
-Through the framing of a case study to be determined,[^case_study] we will work through a comprehensive decision support process.
+Through the framing of a case study to be determined exploring a water challenge in the Houston / South Texas region, we will work through a comprehensive decision support process.
 Students will learn tools and methods individually, which they will contribute to a collective analysis.

 1. **Define the problem:** The way a problem is defined frames and often defines the solution.
 What is the specific problem that you define?
 How does this fit into broader but less specific societal problems?
 Whose voice contributed to this problem definition?
     * What metrics are used to evaluate solutions?